Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Results

 The training sample described above was submitted to the same active learning procedure described in Section \ref{subsec: Full light curve}.
 The final training sample containing 1500 objects was given as input to a random forest classifier containing 30 decision trees.
-The resulting confusion matrix as shown in Figure \ref{fig: confusion matrix partial light curve}, corresponds to a precision of $69.30 \%$ and a recall of $69.74 \%$.
-As expected, the lower information content present in the medium light curve baseline resulted in a significant decrease in performance, meaning that a larger number of KN were missed.
-Nevertheless, the decrease in precision was much smaller, indicating that even in the medium light curve scenario the purity of the sample classified as KN remained under control.
+The resulting confusion matrix as shown in Figure \ref{fig: confusion matrix partial light curve} corresponds to a precision of $69.30 \%$ and a recall of $69.74 \%$, obtained from the medium baseline dataset (30 day light curves).
+As expected, the lower information content present in the medium light-curve baseline resulted in a significant decrease in performance, meaning that a larger number of KNe were missed.
+Nevertheless, the decrease in precision was much smaller, indicating that even in the medium light-curve scenario the purity of the sample classified as KN remained under control.
 Figure \ref{fig: Contamination start for partial light curves} shows a more detailed version of the classification as a function of classes.
-The main contaminants (non-KN events classified as KN) continue to be fast-rising transients, like dwarf flares and point Ia SN, indicating that the model is still able to identify sharp light curves in this data situation.
-Although there are still differences between the catalogue level simulations which compose \texttt{ztf\_sims} and the alert photometry experience by \fink, this result indicates that our parameter space and associated classifier are identifying the correct region of the parameter space populated by short-lived, sharp light curve transients.
+The main contaminants (non-KN events classified as KN) continue to be fast-rising transients, such as dwarf flares and point Ia SNe, indicating that the model is still able to identify sharp light curves in this data situation.
+This is also a consequence of the short duration of KN-like events combined with the ZTF cadence, which generates a sample of KN light curves with a fairly low number of informative light-curve points for training.
+Although there are still differences between the catalogue level simulations that compose \texttt{ztf\_sims} and the alert photometry experience by \fink, this result indicates that our parameter space and associated classifier are identifying the correct region of the parameter space populated by short-lived, sharp light-curve transients.